adereth/adereth.github.io/source/about/index.markdown

 ## Colophon
 This site was generated using [Octopress](http://octopress.org/) and is hosted on [GitHub pages](http://pages.github.com/).
 The theme is a tweaked version of [Oct2](https://github.com/bijumon/oct2).

+## Disclaimer

+Opinions expressed are solely my own and do not express the views or opinions of my employer.